How Do I Measure For Leather Chaps? - How To Size Leather Chaps

 How do i know what size leather chaps I should order?

 This is our most commonly asked sizing question.
 Sizing for leather chaps can be confusing, especially if this is your first time ordering a pair of chaps.
 We want to help you get the right size the first time!
+Once you learn how to measure yourself or your loved one for chaps, be sure to check out our Mens Leather Chaps and our Womens Leather Chaps.

 How To Choose The Correct Size Chaps: